kou029w/websri/README.md

 ## License

-`subresourceintegrity` is released under the MIT License.
+`websri` is released under the MIT License.